dotnet/designs/accepted/2022/FunctionPointers.md

 A modified type is an internal class called "System.RuntimeModifiedType" class that derives from a "System.ModifiedType" which derives from "System.Type".
 So these methods just return the expected values there.

 ### `GetFunctionPointerParameters()`
 This returns modified types for each function pointer parameter which allows the user to call `GetRequiredCustomModifiers()` or `GetOptionalCustomModifiers()`.

-This is listed here since this method also works on unmodified types, although unmodified types don't allow `GetRequiredCustomModifiers()` or `GetOptionalCustomModifiers()` to be called (an `InvalidOperationException` is thrown).
+A modified type is only returned if necessary (if it has custom modifiers).

 # Proposed APIs
 ## System.Type